jasonwhite/conky-config/README.md

 Settings such as the fonts used, number of CPUs, network interface names, and time formatting can be configured in `greatcircle.lua`.

+# Trouble Shooting?

+## Missing Cairo Lua bindings

+If you get an error that the `cairo` Lua package cannot be found then be sure your version of Conky has Cairo bindings for Lua:

+    $ conky -v
+    [...]
+      Lua bindings:
+       * Cairo
+    [...]

 # License